 4. People Need Someone to Believe in Them

 A trustworthy leader is a person that believes the best in people.
 This means the leader operates on the premise that most people want to do the right thing.
 They give people room to succeed rather than “being skeptical” that it just isn’t going to happen.
-Trustworthy leaders expect the best in others and enjoying being around people.
+Trustworthy leaders expect the best in others and enjoy being around people.

 These leaders are approachable, accept responsibility for their actions, and are mutually supportive of everyone, not just the people that they like.
 This leadership quality is an essential ingredient.
 Without it, a leader will not be viewed as ethical or having integrity.